Yet another proof of the density in energy of Lipschitz functions: Introduction

-Finally, we mention that our strategy cannot be used to prove the identification between \(H^{1,1}\) and \(W^{1,1}\).
-Nevertheless, we believe that (with some additional work) it can be adapted to show the equivalence of some notions of \emph{functions of bounded variation}, as well as to study the respective notions of Sobolev space \emph{in the case \(p=\infty\)}.
+We also mention that it seems that our proof strategy cannot be used to prove the identification between the spaces \(H^{1,1}\) and \(W^{1,1}\).
+Nevertheless, we do believe that it can be adapted to show the equivalence of the different notions of functions of bounded variation, as well as to study various notions of Sobolev spaces of exponent \(p=\infty\).
 These questions will be addressed in future works.